balle/balu-wiki/databases/sqlite.rst

 ==================

 * .db files contain the database data
-* .wal files (write ahead log) contain not written changes
+* .db-wal files (write ahead log) contain not written changes
-* .shm files contain indeces
+* .db-shm files contain indeces

 Forensic notes
 ==============

-* .wal file contents get written when database is opened with sqlite3 tool
+* .db-wal file contents get written when database is opened with sqlite3 tool
 * deleted data may be still accessible in free pages.
 Free pages get cleared when database is opened with sqlite3 tool